ngdzu/dzutech/README.md

 1. Stage your changes (`git add …` or use your editor UI).
 2. Optionally run `npm run lint` and `npm run test:all` yourself for faster feedback.
 3. Commit as usual.
 If any step fails, Husky will abort the commit and surface the error output so you can fix issues before retrying.

+## 🧪 Continuous integration

+GitHub Actions workflow `.github/workflows/ci.yml` installs dependencies, verifies the deployment environment, and runs lint/tests on every push and pull request.
+To enable it:

+1. Add the following repository secrets so the environment check can confirm production readiness:
+  - `DATABASE_URL`
+  - `SESSION_SECRET`
+  - `ALLOWED_ORIGIN`
+  - `ADMIN_EMAIL`
+  - `ADMIN_PASSWORD_HASH`
+  - `DB_SSL` (set to `true` for remote databases)
+2. Optionally provide `DB_SSL_CA` or other secrets if your infrastructure requires them; the workflow will pass through anything you add.
+3. Monitor the Actions tab—deployments should only proceed once the environment check, lint, and test jobs finish successfully.

 ## 🐳 Docker